-Columbia College Math 101 Workbook

-Raines, V. (2010).
+Columbia College Math 101 Workbook Raines, V. (2010).
 Basic Math Review for Nurses.
 Philadelphia: F.A.
 Davis Company

-Please call the Main Office (403-235-9300) and ask them to make arrangements to pick up this book.
-The workbook is online, so you do not need to pick it up or pay for it.
+Please call the Main Office (403-235-9300) to make arrangements for payment and textbook pick up.

 Homework Assignment Due for the First Class: